What is podcast media hosting?

-Amazon S3 is an affordable media hosting service that is very popular among internet marketers for membership sites and sales page videos or audio files.
+Amazon Web Services is an affordable file hosting service that is very popular among internet marketers for membership sites and sales page videos or audio files.
 Although it is affordable per megabyte, it can add up quickly if your show becomes popular.
 Because it is a variable cost it is not the option that I recommend for podcast media hosting .
 Also, podcasting has become more complicated over time and Amazon S3 is not optimized for podcasting.
 As Rob from Libsyn likes to say – Amazon doesn’t host it’s podcasts on Amazon, they use Libsyn.
 So if Amazon isn’t using their own service for podcasts then that should tell you something.

 This is the preferred method if you have a small monthly budget for your show.
 There are a few options to choose from and all of them are decent media hosting companies.

-Libsyn (Liberated Syndication) is the podcast media hosting company that I have experience with.
+Libsyn is the podcast media hosting company that I have experience with.
 I’ve used them for years now and I am very happy with their service.
-You pay for storage, not bandwidth.
+You pay for monthly storage, not bandwidth.
 And you won’t get any surprises at the end of the month because the bandwidth is truly unlimited.
 Libsyn supports podcast destinations and often gives customers early and exclusive access to new podcast destinations.
 Libsyn is the first and largest podcast hosting company.

-Bluebrry is another top media hosting company and like Libsyn it is owned and operated by podcasters for podcasters.
+Blubrry is another top media hosting company and like Libsyn it is owned and operated by podcasters for podcasters.
 It has some advantages but is on par with Libsyn when it comes to podcasting.
 Blubrry is also the company behind the very cool WordPress Plugin – Powerpress and the RSS Feed tool – Podcast Mirror.